 Diet and Nutrition

 Some cats don't drink enough water and need wet food to provide fluids.
 Your cat's teeth can benefit from some crunchy dry food.
-Obesity will reduce the lifespan of any cat, so be sure to monitor your cat's weight.
+Obesity will reduce the lifespan of any cat, so be sure to monitor your cat's calorie intake, however.

-Pixie-bobs can be larger cats, but they should be muscular, not fat.
+Pixie-bobs are large cats, but they should be muscular, not fat.
 Your cat's metabolism and overall health will change throughout its life.
-Discuss your cat's nutritional needs with your veterinarian at each visit to get recommendations for feeding schedules, types of food, and amount.
+Discuss your cat's nutritional needs with your veterinarian at each visit to get recommendations for feeding schedules, types of food, and amount to feed.